seus-project/graphexperiment/README.md

 Exploring the usefulness of a graph database as the implementation foundation of the SEUS data model.

-*THIS MAY BECOME A PUBLIC REPOSITORY.* Do not commit sensitive information.
+*THIS IS A PUBLIC REPOSITORY.* Do not commit sensitive information.

 ## Installation